 The price?
 Some of the bigger jobs cost nearly half a million dollars.
 For the most basic designs, figure paying $150 to $300 a square foot.
 There is no ceiling.

 But there is a philosophy--and that as much as anything is responsible for the studio's success.
 For instance, in his commercial work Dunham likes to mix the scales of the trains: the larger ones in the foreground, descending in size to the smallest gauge in the background.
-"The foreground will have more of an element of fantasy, with a realistic center," he says.
+"The foreground will have more of an element of fantasy, with a realistic center," says Clarke.
 "That way, everybody gets what they like."
 On top of that, Dunham must consider crowd control; that is, keeping up to 5,000 people a day moving through a commercial space.
 "Sometimes you walk around them, sometimes you walk into them.
 On three different public displays," he muses, "there has been only one incident out of a million people."